-You are going to add this interaction only on one of the +Option widgets (in this case +Option 1) and using the copy/paste function replicate this interaction on the rest of the widgets +Option 2, +Option 3.
+You are going to add this interaction only to one of the +Option widgets (in this case +Option 1) and use the copy/paste function to replicate this interaction on the rest of the widgets +Option 2, +Option 3.

 To achieve the required interaction (basically to move the “Selector” widget to the appropriate position) you will use some expressions inside one action with the following settings:

 Move X = [[LVAR1.x]] — this expression give us the new X position